Spring and Chaos: Plot

 Kenji's father berates him for printing so many copies of his book, which no one ended up reading.
 Kenji declares that he doesn't write to sell books.
 In the classroom his students read his poetry collection Spring and Asura, but they all profess to not understand it.
 Kenji observes the farmers toiling slavishly in the fields and becomes overcome with emotion, hit with a sudden hallucination of being trapped and surrounded by water filled with skeletal corpses and fearful spirits.
 He comes to with his students worrying around him.
 They then tell him about a student who has been stealing from his classmates; Kenji catches the student and tells the boy to follow him, travelling a long way through difficult natural terrain until they reach a mountaintop.
 There Kenji asks the boy about his motives for stealing, offering selflessly to give the boy his entire salary and to get him however much money he needs.
 He learns that the young boy is from a poor family of farmers.

 Kenji makes up his mind to quit teaching and to work the fields alongside the other farmers.
 He is unused to the work, and the other farmers scoff at him and view him as a weak amateur.
 As a sung version of Miyazawa's famous poem Ame ni mo Makezu plays in the background, Kenji works in the field in the day and teaches the farmers about art and literature as well as new fertilizing techniques during the evening.
 However, many other farmers still do not warm up to him, continuing to think of him as spoiled and rich, even sabotaging his crop while he is away.

 He works himself to exhaustion farming and hallucinates once again, leading to a rapid series of flashbacks.
 He despairs and thinks of one of his last moments with his sister, when she asks him to bring her fresh snow and he feeds it to her in bed.
 As Kenji lies desolately in the field, all of a sudden a pair of trains burst up from the ground and towards the sky, referencing Miyazawa's novel Night on the Galactic Railroad, the basis for which was said to be his sister's death.
 Seeing this, he is able to regain hope.
 He recites a segment of his poem Spring and Asura.

+Reception

+A review in Anime News Network called it "one of the most beautiful Animes ever created", and it was rated the 80th best Anime Movie of All Time by the same site.